 Cardiovascular exercise is any physical activity that raises your heart rate.
 Examples include walking at a fast pace, jogging, roller blading, dancing, and climbing stairs.
 At a gym you can also use treadmills, elliptical machines, and stair climbers.

 Resistance training consists of using weights to improve muscle strength and growth.
 Examples include push-ups, squats, and the use of free weights and machines at the gym.

-A regimen of an hour of strength or resistance training combined with 20 minutes of aerobic exercise three to four times a week has been shown to work for most people.
 It is a good idea to check with your health care provider if you are going to start an exercise program to make sure you get off to a good start and do not hurt yourself.
 For more information on physical activity and exercise for people living with HIV, see our info sheet.

 If the triglyceride or “bad” cholesterol levels (LDL) do not go down with diet and physical activity, or if they are very high to start with, your health care provider may prescribe lipid-lowering drugs.
 Some of these medications interact with HIV drugs, so it is important that your health care provider review all your medications before prescribing anything.

 Sometimes, even with a healthy diet and regular exercise, glucose cannot be controlled without the help of medications and/or insulin.
 There are a number of medications available that lower blood glucose levels.
 Because the medications work in different ways, they may be used together.
 Some of the diabetes medications may interact with HIV drugs.
 To reduce the chance of drug interactions, it is important that your health care provider be aware of all the medications you take.